 - Clean your feet by washing them regularly with warm water (never hot) and mild soap.
-However, you should dry them thoroughly with a towel afterward, to prevent infections which thrive in moist areas.
-Don’t forget to pat dry the area between your toes.
+However, you should dry them thoroughly with a towel afterward, to prevent infections that thrive in moist areas.
+Don’t forget to pat dry the area between your toes

 - Foot soaks are not recommended for people with diabetes

 - Apply lotion to keep your skin supple.
 This is important as dry skin can crack, which in turn can lead to infection.
 However, avoid the area between your toes, and don’t forget your heels.

 - Avoid walking barefoot to prevent hurting your feet